ydirson/gl-streaming/README.md

 # OpenGL streaming

-This software provides an implementation of the EGL and GLES2 APIs, which forwards the calls to a remote EGL/GLES2 implementation, which typically renders using a GPU.
-It is expected to be extended to support more graphics APIs (eg. desktop OpenGL, GLX, Vulkan).
+This software provides an implementation of the EGL and GLES2 APIs, which forwards an application's (client-side) graphics calls to a remote (server-side) EGL/GLES2 implementation, which typically renders using a GPU.
+Any display operations are done by the server, on its own screen.

+It is expected to get extended in the future to support more graphics APIs (eg. desktop OpenGL, GLX, Vulkan).

 The motivation for this project is to provide GPU acceleration to virtual machines, with rendering on their host, especially to be